I remember the meeting.

 The response stunned us into silence.

-I remember the blank stare then-husband gave me …. what IS that?
+I remember the blank stare my ex gave me …. what IS that?
 We didn’t know a single person, had no connection or knowledge to this small word that had just changed our lives forever.

 The next day brought new frustrations.
 Calls only to find out about long wait times.
 Calls to therapists and programs to find out he was either too young or about to age out shortly.
 No parent group to reach out to, support networks and resources wanted an official diagnosis, family and friends had no idea what to say …. all I wanted was to talk to someone about how conflicted I was feeling.
 Talk to Anyone that had been in my shoes and knew about the journey our family was about to embark on.